databendlabs/databend-docs/docs/guides/00-overview/02-community/01-rfcs/20231227-fine-grained-storage-security.md

 - `blocked_domain`: A list of blocked domains, matched by the suffix.
 For example, `.databend.cloud` will match all `abc.databend.cloud`.
 - `blocked_cidr`: A list of blocked cidr.

+NOTE: The domain will be resolved to ip address, and then matched with cidr.

 Users can blocked services, domains, cidr based on their own need.

 ## Reference-level explanation